 If touring the average museum offers visitors a glimpse into the past, a visit to the Nevada Northern Railway Museum is more like a trip through time.
 The one-of-a-kind museum is dedicated to restoring, preserving, interpreting and operating its historic facilities, yards and rail collection, and offers visitors the opportunity to experience an actual working railroad straight from the past.
 Everything you see here—from the picture perfect blacksmith shop fit for the silver screen, to the original handwritten pay ledgers, to the incredibly pristine locomotives themselves—is all original to Ely’s Nevada Northern Railway.

-After massive copper deposits were discovered in the early 1900s, the Nevada Consolidated Copper Company built a 150-mile rail line to haul ore from the mines west of Ely to regional smelters, and off for sale.Today, the section of track that runs from Ely to the tiny town of McGill is still in operation, ridden by the original steam and diesel engines that are painstakingly maintained by the Nevada Northern Railway Museum.
-Interestingly enough, the Nevada State Locomotive—Engine No. 40—is part of the Nevada Northern Railway's fleet and proudly leads the charge for the annual Haunted Ghost Train of Ely, held each fall.Both the #40 and #93 steam engines are still in service as part of the historic working railway museum.
+After massive copper deposits were discovered in the early 1900s, the Nevada Consolidated Copper Company built a 150-mile rail line to haul copper ore from the mines west of Ely to regional smelters, and off for sale.Today, the section of track that runs from Ely to the tiny town of McGill is still in operation, ridden by the original steam and diesel engines that are painstakingly maintained by the Nevada Northern Railway Museum.
+Interestingly enough, the Nevada State Locomotive—Engine No. 40—is part of the Nevada Northern Railway's fleet and proudly leads the charge for the annual Haunted Ghost Train of Ely, held each fall.
+Both the #40 and #93 steam engines are still in service as part of the historic working railway museum.
 Passengers board in the Ely yards for an incredible ride along the same routes that were once used to haul ore.
 The line is considered the best-preserved short line in the country and, along with the history Ely yard complex, locomotives and rolling stock, ranks as a National Historic Landmark.

 For the most up-to-date information on the Nevada Northern Railway's impressive lineup of events, click HERE.